rudderlabs/rudder-sdk-flutter/packages/plugins/rudder_plugin/README.md

 - Data Residency, Custom Context from version `2.4.0`
 - Configurable Collection of Device Id from version `2.5.0`
 - Database Encryption as a separate plugin from version `2.6.0`
+- Gzip compression of payload from version `2.8.0`

 ## Contact Us